HaHa421/rxqlite/ROADMAP.md

 ## [0.1.6]
-BYC: Bring Your Cryptography, in order to encrypt/decrypt raft log, while sqlite will be come using sqlite cypher.
+BYC: Bring Your Cryptography, in order to encrypt/decrypt raft log, while sqlite will be encrypted using sqlite cypher.